»

 Documentation and Internal Control Narratives

-• Process Flowcharts: Visual representations of how money moves through the company.
+• Process flowcharts: Visual representations of how money moves through the company.

-• Segregation of Duties: A matrix showing that no single person has too much control over a financial transaction.
+• Segregation of duties: A matrix showing that no single person has too much control over a financial transaction.

 Organizing the PBC List and Supporting Schedules

-The PBC list is the auditor’s shopping list.
-It can contain hundreds of items.
-A professional readiness provider will prepare a comprehensive audit package that includes:
+A professional readiness provider will prepare a comprehensive audit package that may include:

 • Supporting schedules for complex areas like depreciation or accrued liabilities.